jaeoh2/self-driving-car-nd/CarND-Behavioral-Cloning-P3/writeup_template.md

 [image5]: ./examples/placeholder_small.png "Recovery Image"
 [image6]: ./examples/placeholder_small.png "Normal Image"
 [image7]: ./examples/placeholder_small.png "Flipped Image"

+## Introduction
+**Behavioral Cloning Project-3**

+The goals / steps of this project are the following:
+* Use the simulator to collect data of good driving behavior
+* Build, a convolution neural network in Keras that predicts steering angles from images
+* Train and validate the model with a training and validation set
+* Test that the model successfully drives around track one without leaving the road
+* Summarize the results with a written report

+Here is the links to my [project code](https://github.com/jaeoh2/self-driving-car-nd/blob/master/CarND-Behavioral-Cloning-P3/Behavioral-Cloning.ipynb)

+---

+## Dataset
+The dataset collected from Udacity Self-driving simulator.
+The train data collected from each track A and B courses in 3-laps.
+Each images has 160x320x3 pixels and has 3 different camera viewpoint as center,left and right.
+For my train data has 13,977 examples and it augmented to 258,600 training samples.
+### Dataset Exploration
+*plt df hist images
+The collected dataset is biased to 0 deg steering angle state.
+I applied data balancing approach to my dataset.
+*plt balanced hist images
+### Augmentation

+### Preprocessing
+---

+## Model
+### Architecture
+### Training

+## Results
+gif images...

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.